fanf2/regpg/README.md

 If you use `regpg`, let me know!
 Send me mail at <dot@dotat.at>.

-If you would like to submit a bug report or a patch, see [doc/contributing.md](https://dotat.at/prog/regpg/doc/contributing.html)
+If you would like to submit a bug report or a patch, or if you would like more information about `regpg`'s licence, see [doc/contributing.md](https://dotat.at/prog/regpg/doc/contributing.html)